sebald/scroll-rack/examples/angular/4_modules_di.md

 ## Dependency Injection

-Because we code in ES6/Typescript and make heavy use of the `class` syntax, we can not use automated annotations tools, such as `ng-annotate`^[[https://github.com/olov/ng-annotate](https://github.com/olov/ng-annotate)].
+Because we code in ES6/Typescript and make heavy use of the `class` syntax, we can not use automated annotations tools, such as `ng-annotate`^[[ng-anotate on Github](https://github.com/olov/ng-annotate)].
 Instead we create a static `$inject` property on the class to load dependencies.

 The injected entities can then be used in the class constructor.
-In order to have the correct type definition for Angular services, we use the "official" [TSD](https://github.com/borisyankov/DefinitelyTyped/blob/master/angularjs/angular.d.ts).
+In order to have the correct type definition for Angular services, we use the "official" TSD^[[Angular 1.x Definition Files](https://github.com/borisyankov/DefinitelyTyped/blob/master/angularjs/angular.d.ts)].
 Loading additional definition files may be necessary.

 ``` typescript
 export class SomeController {